 where the Kronecker-delta $\delta_{ab}$ was introduced to explicitly show that if $a\neq b$ the operator $a^\dagger_{a,\sigma} a_{b,\sigma}$ acts as a zero operator since the environment orbitals are fully occupied.
-When the matrix elements are independent of the spin we obtain the result used in Equation~\eqref{eq:hamiltonian-many-body-frozen-core}.
+When the matrix elements are independent of the spin, we obtain the result used in Equation~\eqref{eq:hamiltonian-many-body-frozen-core}.

-Let's move on to the two-electron matrix elements.
+Now, we move on to the two-electron matrix elements.
 We omit the factor $\frac{1}{2}$ for brevity in the following and add it back at the end of the derivation.
 We start with

 where we introduced the Kronecker-deltas to keep the number of environment electrons constant.
 Now we apply the Kronecker-deltas for all terms and use the relations from Eq.~\eqref{app:eq:comm-anticomm-relations} on the third and sixth terms.
 Further we use that $\hat{n}_{a,\sigma}$ acts like a scalar $1$ on our state $\ket{\psi_\mathrm{env}\psi_\mathrm{active}}$.
 We find